phrygian47/C--Data-Structures/0-welcome.md

 ## The Author

-My name is Robert Elliott, I am a 3rd Computer Engineering student.
-For questions, comments or concerns about this tutorial please reach out to me through:
+My name is Robert Elliott, I am a senior Computer Engineering student at BYU-I. For questions, comments or concerns about this tutorial please reach out to me through:

 robert.elliott2925@gmail.com